MIISTERC/Koth-tricks/README.md

 ```sh
 chattr -ia /root/king.txt
 ```
-3.If `read-only system file` appears when you weite your name in it , then someone mounted it to make `king.txt` unwritable, to unmount it
+3.If `read-only system file` appears when you write your name in it , then someone mounted it to make `king.txt` unwritable, to unmount it
 ```sh
 sudo umount -l /root/king.txt
 ```